PatyRey/Adv-Legal-Ethics-Cyber/Final Questions.md

 `d`
 ##

-21. This involves developing a cost model for each corrective action and making business care for taking that action.
+19. This involves developing a cost model for each corrective action and making business care for taking that action.
 This step of implementing the monitoring and reporting function is known as:
 *  Apply corrective actions
 *  Obtain resources
 *  Develop business care
-*  Indentify corrective actions
+* Identify corrective actions

 ##
 `c`
 ##

-22. This step involves the metrics development process.
-This step of implementing the monitoring and reporting function is known as:
-*  Collect data and analyze results
-*  Prepare for data collection
-*  Obtain resources
+20. This consists of producing reports related to information risk and presenting reporting to executive management on a regular basis.
+*  Information risk reporting
+*  Information security compliance management
+* Security monitoring compliance
 * None of the above

 ##
-`b`
+`a`
+##

+21. Which of the following is NOT a step for security compliance monitoring?
+*  Perform a high level gap analysis of each compliance requirement that is application to determine where progress needs to be made.
+*  Develop a prioritized action plan to help organize remedial efforts.
+* Develop a compliance policy, standard, roles and responsibilities, and /or procedures in collaboration with other key stakeholders.
+* All of all above are steps taken.

+##
+`d`
+##

+22. Fill in the blank: A _______________________________ is a chronological record of system activities that is sufficient to enable the reconstruction and examination of the sequence of environments and activities surrounding or leading to an operation, a procedure, or an event in a security-relevant transaction from inception to final results.
+ * Security audit trail
+ * Security audit
+ * Security audit management
+ * None of the above

+##
+`a`
 ##